 What does Brexit mean for current and prospective students?

 Though much is still uncertain about the UK’s exit from the European Union, we’ve pulled together some FAQs which we hope will help EU residents thinking of studying at UCFB make an informed choice on their decision to study in the UK.
-The information below will also be useful for existing EU students studying at UCFB.
+The information below is based on the official UK Government policy and will be useful for existing EU students studying at UCFB.

 This page is being updated all of the time, so please check back regularly if you’re question hasn’t been answered.
 Alternatively, please feel free to contact email@example.com with your inquiry.